chris-straka/weibuddies/LEARNING.md

 ## Skaffold stuff

-My skaffold file is massive because I repeat myself for both profiles (dev and production).
-I think I need to check out how to pass environment variables into the same profile so I can keep things dry.
-I'm not sure how I want to do that, I think I might have to use kustomize or something like that.
-There might be something I can do with skaffold too, not sure.
+My skaffold file is massive because I repeat myself for both profiles (development and production).
+I think I need to figure out how to use the same profile twice because it's quite verbose (using env vars).
+I'm not sure how to do that though (kuztomize? skaffold?).
+Development is kind of slow on skaffold too (bringing the services online).

 ## Jest stuff